alucab/alucab.github.io/_posts/2023-12-26-CISA-KEV-gsheet.md

 ## Understanding CISA KEV Catalog

 The CISA Known Exploited Vulnerabilities (KEV) Catalog stands as a critical resource curated by the Cybersecurity and Infrastructure Security Agency (CISA) to aid in identifying vulnerabilities actively exploited by cybercriminals.
-If you don't know anything about it got to my [CISA KEV Introduction](/cisa-kev-introduction)
+If you don't know anything about it go to my [CISA KEV Introduction](/cisa-kev-introduction)

 ## CISA KEV Google Spreadsheet